 Strong minded from a very early age, he loathed the idea of going to school.
 He resisted starting at the usual age of five, only beginning when he was legally obliged to at six; and then he hated it.

 Fred skipped school for most of the following year – it bored him – recalling later that he learned more going to the cinema – he got in for a penny – and watching people at work than he would ever have learned at school.

-At the age of eight, on one of the days that he actually turned up at school, his teacher hit him hard on the head.
+At age eight, on one of the days he actually turned up at school, his teacher hit him hard on the head.
 Aching from both the blow and a sense of injustice, Fred refused to go back to school.
 Unusually, the education authorities agreed to allow his mother to homeschool him – she had, after all, once been a teacher herself.

 Making Poison Gas in the Kitchen